 Truly, it is worth while.
-I do not pretend that it can be gained without paying the price.
-I do not pretend that you can enjoy vehemently the life of the body, and the senses and the mind, and at the same time carry on this evolution of the higher life; but this I tell you, that all that you lose is merely the pleasure which you have outgrown, and which, therefore, no longer attracts you.
-You lose that in the way that you lose your toys when you grow out of childhood; you do not want them. is not that any one takes them away from you or breaks them; you do not want them any longer; you have found a higher enjoyment, toys of a finer kind.
-But the mind is also a toy, through finer than the toy of the senses; that also is recognised as a toy in the higher regions of the life.
-Gradually then, you give up those pleasures; they have lost their savor; but you perform your duties better than you have performed them before.
-Don't fall into the mistake that some people do when they begin meditating, of going about the world in their waking life in a fog; in a dream, abstracted, so that everybody says: "Why, that person is losing his mind!"
-That is not the way to meditate.
-Meditation makes men more effective, not less keen, not blinder: more alert, not less alert, less observant.
-The stage wherein people are dreaming is a very early tage of the training of the mind, when they are still so weak that they cannot manage their mind at all: and I have noticed over and over again, if I take for a moment a personal illustration, that I, who have done a good deal in this way of meditation, who have trained myself carefully along the road that I have been pointing out to you, I often notice when I am with people who have never dreamed of this at all, and who call themselves quick, observant people of the world, that I see things that they miss, observe things that pass them unobserved, notice all kinds of tiny things in the streets, in the railway cars, in people, which pass by them without making the slightest impression.
+I do not pretend that it can be gained without paying the price I do not pretend that you can enjoy vehement. ly the life of the body and the senses and the mind, and at the same time carry on this evol. ution of the higher life; but this I tell you that all that you lose is merely the pleasure which you have outgrown, which therefore 10 longer attracts you.
+You lose that in the way that you lose your toys when you grow out of childhood; you do not want them.
+It is not that anyone takes them away from you or breaks them; you do not want them any longer; you have found a higher enjoyment, toys of a finer kind.
+But the mind is also a toy, though finer than the toy of the senses; that also is recognised as a toy in the higher regions of the life.
+Gradually then, you give up those pleasures; they have lost their savour; but you perform your duties better than you have performed them before.
+Don't fall into the mistake that some people do when they begin meditating, of going about the world in their waking life in a fog, in a dream, abstracted, so that everybody says: "Why, that person is losing his mind!"
+That is not 88 t the way to meditate.
+Meditation makes men more effective, not less keen, not blinder: more lert, not less alert, less observant.
+The stage wherein people are dreaming is a very early stage of the training of the mind, when they are still so weak that they cannot manage their mind at all; and I have noticed over and over again, if I take for a moment a personal illustration, that I, who have done a good deal in this way of meditation, who have trained myself carefully along the road that I have been pointing out to you, I often notice when I am with people who have never dreamed of this at all, and who call themselves quick, observant people of the world, that I see things that they miss, observe things that pass them unobserved, notice all kinds of tiny things in the streets, in the railway cars, in people, which pass by them without making the slightest impression.
 And I only mention that to show you that it is not necessary to lose the powers of the lower mind, while you are busy evolving the higher.
-The fact is you have them much more at your command, and just because you do not wear them out by worry, and fuss, and anxiety, they are much more available when you want to use them; indeed, common sense is very marked, and reason, logic, intelligence, caution, prudence, all these qualities come out strongly and brilliantly in the true occultist.
-The man becomes greater and not less on the mental plane, because he works in a region beyond and above the intellect.
-He has gained in life.
-He is not robbed of the lower life; he has lost it, and in losing it he finds it.
-Resigning the lower, he finds the higher flowing into him fully, and the lower is more brilliant than it ever was before.
-He asks for nothing; everything comes to him.
-He seeks for nothing; all things flow to him unasked.
-He makes no demands; nature pours out on him her treasures.
-He is ever pouring forth all that he possesses.
-He is always full, though ever emptying himself.
+The fact is, you have them much more at your command, and just because you do not wear them out by worry, and fuss, and anxiety, they are much more available when you want to use them; indeed, common sense is very marked, and reason, logic, intelligence, caution, prudence, all these qualities come out strongly and brilliantly in the true Occultist.